Islamist insurgency in Benin: Intensification

-Following the two military coups in Burkina Faso in January and September 2022 and the July 2023 military coup in Niger, both JNIM and ISGS intensified economic warfare in communities they had embedded themselves in in northern Benin.
+Following the two military coups in Burkina Faso in January and September 2022 and the July 2023 military coup in Niger, both JNIM and ISSP intensified economic warfare in communities they had embedded themselves into in northern Benin.
 The coups had made international cooperation along the border of G5 Sahel states near impossible, and crippled FAB's ability to combat JNIM on both sides of their borders.
 In addition to solidifying existing illicit trade routes, the Islamic State began attacking oil pipelines between Benin and Niger, with a December 2024 attack killing three soldiers and wounding four.
 In 2023, Benin had the highest increase in jihadist attacks across the continent.

 In fall 2024, JNIM expanded its operations in southern Niger's Dosso Region along the border with Benin.
 Dosso was traditionally an IS stronghold, and JNIM expansion in the area gave them a line of operations all across the northern Beninese border.
 Analysts warned that southern Dosso expansion would be a staging point for further attacks on Benin; that is exactly what happened in 2025.
 By the start of 2025, JNIM was entrenched in W National Park and Pendjari along with the Dosso border.
 JNIM's Katiba Mouslimou and Katiba Abu Hanifa were responsible for attacks in Benin.
 The Islamic State, conversely, was more entrenched along the Nigerien-Nigerian border near Gaya and had only just begun to attack civilian and military targets.

 By April 2025, JNIM attacks in Benin had killed more people than all attacks in 2024, and 2025 losses were equal to 80% of all losses in the past four years.
 This was due to several high-profile ambushes taking place along the border.
 The first was the Point Triple attack along the Nigerien-Burkinabe-Beninese tri-point, where at least 30 Beninese soldiers were killed.
 The base at the time was extremely underprepared for an attack, and was in ongoing construction.
 On 17 April, the Beninese government reported that eight soldiers were killed in another JNIM ambush on a base, this time near Koudou Falls.
 JNIM stated that 70 soldiers were killed in this attack.
 It is more likely that JNIM's toll is closer to the truth, as the Beninese government has threatened newspapers with bans if they report on the conflict in the north.
+On 25 May 2026, JNIM militants attacked Beninese military barracks in Koalou, near the Burkina Faso border, killing 12.